How to start a private clique

 yt clickhouse ctl set-option instance_count 2 --alias chyt_example_clique

-yt clickhouse ctl set-option active %true --alias chyt_example_clique
+yt clickhouse ctl start chyt_example_clique

-yt clickhouse ctl status chyt_example_clique
+$ yt clickhouse ctl status chyt_example_clique

 {